-This story first appeared in the July 2012 issue of DOTmed Business News
+From the July 2012 issue of DOTmed HealthCare Business News magazine

 Based on the name alone, one might guess that a phantom could be used in place of a patient to either validate treatment or provide a practice medium for learning imaging procedures.
 Indeed, doctors, application specialists, and technologists rely on phantoms as training tools.
 They can demonstrate proper imaging and surgical techniques without risk to a patient.

 Our name says it all!
 Ventilators Plus is a full service depot repair facility offering on-site service as well.
 We BUY, SELL & RENT all models & also have a FULLY STOCKED parts warehouse available online 24/7.
 Call 888-889-2992.

 CIRS, a phantom technology company based in Norfolk, Va.
 Sells a phantom—the Model 008A Dynamic Thorax—that can be taken through all the steps a patient would undergo in image guided radiation therapy.

 “Some of our most popular products enable ‘end-to-end’ testing and validation of complex processes,” says Mark Devlin, president of CIRS.